upper waypoint

 Something that several community tax clinics noticed this year is that several clients come in believing they qualify for certain tax credits, when that may not in fact be the case.
 For example, some clients think that everyone regardless of income is eligible to receive the Earned Income Tax Credit.

-But in reality, this cash rebate “is a function of how much income you receive and how many dependents you claim in your tax return,” said UC Hastings’s Spivey — and it’s only available for families that made less than $57,414.
+But in reality, this cash rebate “is a function of how much income you receive and how many dependents you claim in your tax return,” Amy Spivey, professor and director of the Low-Income Taxpayer Clinic at UC College of the Law in San Francisco, told KQED in 2022.

 If you don’t have proof of health care coverage (like a 1095-B or 1095-A form) because you don’t have health insurance, you should make that very clear to your tax preparer.